-Being a POD merchant with an online store, you most likely want to make your products available to as wide an audience as possible, no matter their location.
+As a POD merchant with an online store, you most likely want to make your products available to as wide an audience as possible, irrespective of their location.

 Luckily, our global network of print providers is able to ship to most countries.
-In order to make your international selling experience as smooth as possible, we've compiled the following list of our recommendations.
+To make your international selling experience as smooth as possible, we’ve compiled a list of our recommendations.

 Check which countries are enabled in your store shipping settings